ambaradan/nvim-rockydocs/README.md

 Although not the primary intention of the project, using `:RockyDocsBuild` can be beneficial in several scenarios:

-- **Comprehensive Preview**: After making significant changes or additions to your documentation, building the site provides a thorough preview of how the documentation will appear.
+* Comprehensive Preview: After making significant changes or additions to your documentation, building the site provides a thorough preview of how the documentation will appear.
-- **Testing**: Before sharing or deploying your documentation, building it with :RockyDocsBuild allows you to test links, images, and other media to ensure they are correctly referenced.
+* Testing: Before sharing or deploying your documentation, building it with :RockyDocsBuild allows you to test links, images, and other media to ensure they are correctly referenced.
-- **Localization and Theme Testing**: If you're using custom themes or localization, building your documentation helps verify that these aspects are correctly implemented.
+* Localization and Theme Testing**: If you're using custom themes or localization, building your documentation helps verify that these aspects are correctly implemented.